OSS-Java-Seminar-2023/CarPazar/README.md

   - Listing description
   - Key details about the car
   - Contact information of the seller
-  - Mileage, year, make, and model of the car
+  - Mileage, year, make, model of the car
+  - Other additional details/equipment

 ### Search Bar

 Using the search bar will filter out all the car listings in the same (sub)category based on their titles.
-If a search is done outside of a category, recommended categories will show up, based on the quantity of results within those categories.

-### Wishlist

-Your CarPazar Wishlist is like your secret car shopping helper.
-Whether you are looking for ideas, keeping track of your dream cars, or just staying organized with your car interests, our Wishlist makes online car shopping more fun and simple.

-### Favourite Categories
+### Chat

-CarPazar's Favorite Car Categories feature is your key to a more personalized and convenient car shopping experience.
-We understand that your car interests are diverse, and that's why we've created this feature to help you easily explore the cars you love most on our platform.
-Users can filter their categories of interest and turn on notifications if they want to receive updates about new car listings, special promotions, or price changes within those selected categories.
+Users can message car sellers through our application and ask any questions about listings they are interested in!

 ### Database